-FLINT, Michigan—Army veteran, teacher, mother, and first-lady of The Landmark Fellowship Church, Jamillah Lynn, 44, became one of the estimated 42 percent of black, Genesee County residents to contract Covd-19.
+FLINT, Michigan—Army veteran, teacher, mother, and first-lady of The Landmark Fellowship Church, Jamillah Lynn, 44, tested positive for COVID-19.
 Now she sharing her story in hopes that those who have not experienced the virus, will face the pandemic with consideration and gravity.

 “It was said that symptoms of Covid-19 were a cough, difficulty breathing, and a high fever.
 I didn't have any of those.
 Instead, I believe I had the flu,” said Lynn in an email.
 “I first started having symptoms on or about March 16.”

 Lynn remembered having come into contact with someone who had expressed having flu-like symptoms, which led Lynn to believe that she too had the flu.
 But as the days went on, Lynn recalls enduring extreme discomfort, unlike anything she had experienced before, where her only pre-existing conditions included intense migraines.

 “After five days I couldn’t bear it anymore, I was like something is wrong,” said Lynn in a May 26 Facebook Live interview with Flintside.
 “So I called my doctor and she asked me to come in and they did a swab in my nose, which I didn’t know that’s how they tested for the flu.
 Come to find out later that’s how the test for Covid -19.”

 Lynn went home in wait for the results of the test—which she would never receive— and her condition continued to worsen.
 After ten days, on March 26, she knew she needed to go to the hospital and was admitted to Ascension-Genesys on Saturday, March 28.
 Upon arriving, the only thing Lynn says she remembers is doing the intake questions, after that everything went dark.